Manchester United F.C. in international football: 1990s, 2000s and early 2010s: rise to the European elite and Champions League titles

 They finally ended a 31-year wait for a second European Cup in 1999 when stoppage-time goals from Teddy Sheringham and Ole Gunnar Solskjær gave them a 2–1 win over Bayern Munich in the final in Barcelona.
 In 2003–04, United were beaten by Porto in the last 16 of the Champions League, ending a seven-year run of quarter-final appearances in the competitions, which also included one run to the final and a further two to the semi-finals.

 After three short-lived Champions League campaigns, United made an impact on the competition in the 2006–07 season.
 After going down 2–1 in Italy to Roma in the quarter-final first leg, they triumphed 7–1 in the second leg to reach the semi-finals for the first time in five years.
 They took a 3–2 lead against Milan in the first leg, only for their hopes of an all-English final with Liverpool to be ended by a 3–0 second leg defeat.
 A year later, however, they won the trophy for the third time, beating fellow English side Chelsea on penalties in Moscow after a 1–1 draw in the first all-English European Cup final.

 United reached a further two European Cup finals in the next three years, but lost to Barcelona on both occasions: first in the 2009 final in Rome, and then in the 2011 final at the new Wembley Stadium in London.
 Poor performances in the 2011–12 UEFA Champions League group stage saw United finish third, giving them another chance in Europe via the UEFA Europa League.
 This was the first time United entered the tournament since its rebrand from the UEFA Cup in 2009, in which they last competed in 1995–96.
-They were eventually knocked out in the round of 16, losing 5–3 on aggregate to Athletic Club.
+They were eventually knocked out in the round of 16, losing 5–3 on aggregate to Athletic Bilbao.

-2010s and 20s: Europa League Success
+2010s and 2020s: decline and resurgence

 After finishing seventh in the Premier League in 2013–14 under David Moyes, United missed out on European football in 2014–15 for the first time in 25 years, but returned to European action the following season after Moyes' replacement Louis van Gaal guided the club to fourth in the league and a place in the Champions League play-off round.
 It was the first time that Manchester United had played in the qualifying phase of the Champions League since beating Hungarian side Debrecen in the 2005–06 competition.